Erica terminalis

-Erica terminalis, the Corsican heath or upright heath, is a species of flowering plant in the family Ericaceae, native to southern Europe and northern Africa, and naturalised elsewhere.
+Erica terminalis, the Corsican heath or upright heath, is a European species of flowering plant in the family Ericaceae.

 It is a bushy evergreen shrub, sometimes described as a tree heath (a term also applied to E. arborea and E. lusitanica).
 It grows to 1 m tall and wide, with mid-green leaves and rose-pink flowers in summer and autumn, which often persist on the plant well into winter.
+E. terminalis can grow well on limey soils.

+It is native to southern Europe and northern Africa, and naturalised elsewhere.